 In creating this website I have followed one main ethos: I am not an expert on all things cycling.

 No – don’t give up just yet!
 This is a layman’s guide written by a layman based on his experiences of planning a ride from scratch.
 The content is designed to guide you through the main things you need to consider and to provoke thought in each aspect of your ride.

-If you would rather sit back with a paperback or Kindle, I have published three books which contain the same information and more.
+Of course, if you would rather sit back with a paperback, Kindle or PDF, I have published three books which contain all the information on the website and more.
 You can find out more about them here.

 If you are lucky enough to secure 1st edition paperback copies of these ([possibly] soon to be) highly sought after texts you may want to consider keeping them in a dust free environment, away from damp and direct sunlight, and increasing your home contents insurance.